samwize/dotcloud-django-template/README.md

 -----------------------------
 Download and install [mysql 5.1.62](http://downloads.mysql.com/archives.php?p=mysql-5.1&v=5.1.62).
 Choose Mac OS X 10.6 (AMD64, installer format).

-Also install the Pref Pane, which helps to start/stop mysql server from Preference.
+Also install the Pref Pane, which helps to start/stop mysql server from Preference Panel.
 You should not install the Startup Item.
-Start mysql.
+If you didn't use the Preference Panel, start mysql using these commands.

     cd /usr/local/mysql
     sudo ./bin/mysqld_safe